• Survey the spectacular archaeological treasures of the Orkney Islands, whose Neolithic monuments are a UNESCO World Heritage site

 conservationist and ornithologist who works for the RSPB

-Check in to Standing Stones Hotel, Orkney, for seven nights (teas and coffees available from 1600).
+Check in to the Royal Hotel or the Ferry Inn and annexes, Stromness, for seven nights.
 Tour assembles 1830 at the hotel.
 Evening lecture: Neolithic Orkney.

 Whole day tour of Neolithic Orkney: Stones of Stenness (3rd millennium BC Neolithic stone circle), Ring of Brodgar (ceremonial stone circle and RSPB nature reserve), Skara Brae (Neolithic village), Unstan Chambered Cairn, Maeshowe (Neolithic chambered cairn tomb).
 Evening lecture: Island Wildlife.